 - Lack of e-prescription.
 If you can’t send your prescription to the pharmacy online or through fax, you may have to send your prescription by mail to receive your medication.

-Confirm that an online pharmacy is licensed in the US with the National Association of Boards of Pharmacy at 847-391-4406 or at nabp.pharmacy.
+- Verify pharmacy has a physical address.
+While you’re at it, confirm that an online pharmacy is licensed in the US with the National Association of Boards of Pharmacy at 847-391-4406 or at nabp.pharmacy.

 How can I get a prescription online?

 Some insurance companies and pharmacies allow you to meet with a doctor online or through a telehealth portal.
 If the medical professional agrees that you need a medical prescription, they will submit a request for the prescription to the pharmacy of your choice.

 Exceptions to this process vary by state but often involve controlled substances that require strict regulations and control.
 For such medicines, you may need to schedule an in-office visit with a physician before you can receive a prescription.

 Online pharmacists can’t offer you a diagnosis, but they can advise you about the best over-the-counter medications for your symptoms and when you should see a doctor.
 They can also discuss the side effects and potential interactions of your medications.

 Getting your prescriptions mailed to you can save both time and money, but you’ll need to make sure you’re dealing with a certified pharmacy before placing any orders.
 When searching for low-cost prescriptions, reach out to your health insurance provider — they should be able to suggest alternative options.